shriparna/python-api-challenge/README.md

 - The Analysis is part of the WeatherPy file using markdown
 - Open the file VacationPy.ipynb from the notebook
 - Execute from top to bottom
-- The screenshots can be found in the output_data directory
+- The screenshots and the .csv can be found in the output_data directory
 <hr>